ryanallen/words-of-my-perfect-teacher/README.md

 *gnyis 'dzin*, lit. grasping at or apprehending two.
 The concept of "I" and "other."

 ## Ecumenical (movement)
 *ris med*, lit. without partiality.
-Spiritual movement made famous by the great lama Jamyang Khyentse Wangpo as well as Jamgon Kontrul Lodro Thaye, Lama Mipham, Chogyur Lingpa and Patrul Rinpoche.
+Spiritual movement made famous by the great lama Jamyang Khyentse Wangpo as well as Jamgön Kontrul Lodrö Thayé, Lama Mipham, Chogyur Lingpa and Patrul Rinpoche.
 It is characterized by an attitude of respect for all the teachings and schools of Buddhism.

 ## Effects of actions
 *las rgyu 'bras*, Skt. *phala*.
 See [karma](#karma).